The dialog opens when you click next to the CLI Interpreter list in the Development environment section of the PHP page.

 Click this button to check that the specified PHP home directory actually contains a PHP executable file.
 If no PHP executable is detected at the specified location, PhpStorm displays the corresponding error message.

-Click this button to have PhpStorm display a separate information window with the installation details and the list of loaded extensions and configured options.
-Note that the additional options specified in the Configuration Options field of the PHP Interpreters dialog are not listed.
+Click this button opens a separate information window with the installation details and the list of loaded extensions and configured options.

 In this field, specify the location of the Xdebug extension to enable PhpStorm to activate it when necessary.